No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 Additionally, Amazon doesn’t currently air much for live sports.
 As a result, you will need to look elsewhere to get what you want.

-How to Watch the NFL Playoffs Without Cable
+How To Watch the NFL Playoffs Without Cable

 Having access to the playoffs is essential for any NFL fan.
 Thankfully, you don’t need cable to watch the NFL playoffs or the Super Bowl.

-The playoffs start on January 14, 2023 for the 2022 NFL season, with the Super Bowl taking place on February 12, 2023.
+The playoffs start on January 13, 2024, for the 2023 NFL season, with the Super Bowl taking place on February 11, 2024.

-While ESPN and Nickelodeon will simulcast several games, all of the games will air on local stations.
-An over-the-air antenna will be sufficient to watch each of the playoff games.
+While ESPN and Nickelodeon will simulcast several games, most of the games will air on local stations.
+Peacock will have one exclusive Wild Card game.

 If you don’t have an antenna or cable TV, you will need a live TV streaming service that carries all of the local networks.

-This makes best fuboTV, YouTube TV, Hulu Live, and DIRECTV STREAM the best choices to get all playoff games.
+This makes fuboTV, YouTube TV, Hulu Live, and DIRECTV STREAM the best choices to get all playoff games.

 If you don’t need access to all of the action, Peacock Premium and the ad-free version of Paramount+ will let you watch games.